isabelcosta/fourth-personal-website/src/posts/hack-for-good-2017-experience.md

 ### The team

 The team had four elements: me, [Francisco Machado](https://github.com/CodeFiasco), [Samuel Gomes](https://github.com/samgomes), and [Tiago Almeida](https://twitter.com/talmeida99).
 Our name was Penguin.
 We were highly motivated and wanted to take a chance on this challenge.

+_My team is in the image above :) This image is taken from [Gulbenkian’s website](https://gulbenkian.pt/project/hack-for-good/)._

 ### The tools and technology